About Apraxia Kids

 Read More

-Dr. Jonathan Preston, CCC-SLP is a speech-language pathologist who has been working with children with speech sound disorders for 15 years.
+Dr. Jonathan Preston is a speech-language pathologist and clinical researcher focusing on speech sound disorders.
 He received his PhD from Syracuse University in 2008 and completed postdoctoral training at Haskins Laboratories, an affiliate of Yale University.
-He is an Associate Professor in the Communication Sciences and Disorders Department at Syracuse University.
-His research focuses on neurolinguistically-motivated and evidence-based assessments and treatments for speech sound disorders, and his research has been supported by the National Institutes of Health and Apraxia-Kids.
-He is currently involved in multiple clinical trials to study biofeedback treatments and different service delivery models for children with persisting speech sound errors, including those with CAS.
+He is a Professor in the Communication Sciences and Disorders Department at Syracuse University and is a Fellow of the American Speech-Language-Hearing Association.
+His research focuses on neurolinguistically-motivated and evidence based treatments for speech sound disorders.
+He is currently involved in multiple clinical trials studying artificial intelligence, biofeedback treatments, and service delivery models for children with persisting speech sound errors and childhood apraxia of speech.

 null